 Using your smartphone’s personal hotspot feature is one of the simplest and most accessible RV internet options.
 If you have a decent cellular data plan, you can turn your phone into a mini wireless router that other devices can connect to.

 The main benefit of a smartphone hotspot is its convenience—you likely already have a smartphone with you in the RV.
-As long as you have cell service, you can get online.
+As long as you have 4G LTE or 5G cell service, you can get online.
 It’s a straightforward, plug-and-play solution.

 However, there are some limitations to relying solely on a smartphone hotspot.
-Cellular coverage can be spotty in remote areas, draining your phone’s battery faster.
-Your data plan may have caps or throttling that restrict how much you can use the hotspot before additional costs kick in.
+Cellular coverage can be spotty in remote areas, and acting as a router will drain your phone’s battery faster.
+Furthermore, most unlimited data plans still place strict caps or heavy throttling on mobile hotspot usage before slowing your speeds to a crawl.

 For a step-by-step guide on setting up a personal hotspot on your iPhone, check out this helpful video tutorial.